Lkruitwagen/deepsentinel/README.md

 We are developing DeepSentinel open-source and make our training corpus and models publicly available via both Google Cloud Storage and Azure Storage requester-pays instances.
 The following products are currently available:

 #### Training Corpuses
+- DEMO_unlabelled: 10,000 Sentinel-1 + Sentinel-2 256-pixel patch size samples, sampled from the global earth land mass (except antarctica) between 2018-01-01 and 2019-01-05.
+- DEMO_EU_labelled: 1,000 Sentinel-1 + Sentinel-2 256-pixel patch size samples, sampled from the EU28 between 2018-01-01 and 2019-01-05 with Copernicus Land Cover raster products.
-- *v_1k_256px_nolabels*: 1,000 Sentinel-1 + Sentinel-2 256-pixel patch size samples, sampled from the global earth land mass (except antarctica) between 2019-08-01 and 2019-09-17.
+- 100k_unlabelled: 100,000 Sentinel-1 + Sentinel-2 256-pixel patch size samples, sampled from the global earth land mass (except antarctica) between 2019-01-01 and 2020-01-05.
-- Forthcoming - check back soon!

 #### Pre-trained Models
 - Forthcoming - check back soon!

+## Acknowledgements

+We are extremely grateful for the ongoing support of [DescartesLabs Impact Science Programme](https://www.descarteslabs.com/impact_science/) and [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) programme.
+This work is also supported by Google Research Credits.

 ## Installation

 ### Environment, Repo, and Packages